jrsell/XHtmlKit/README.md

 # XHtmlKit
 A lightweight Html parser for use with native XmlDocument, and XDocument.

-XHtmlKit was initially inspired by the HtmlAgilityPack project, however, I wanted to manipulate results in a native XmlDocument without requiring conversion.
-Additinally, I didn't want to have to load the entire contents of an Html file into memory for parsing.
+XHtmlKit was inspired by the HtmlAgilityPack project, however, I wanted to manipulate results in a native XmlDocument without requiring conversion.
+Additionally, I didn't want to have to load the entire contents of an Html file into memory before parsing.
 XHtmlKit is a true Stream parser - extremely fast, and memory efficient.
-Initial tests show performance approximately 3 times faster than HtmlAgilityPack.
+Initial tests show performance approximately 3 times faster than HtmlAgilityPack for all file sizes.
 It works equally well with both XmlDocument and XDocument.

 ~~~~
 using System;